Juvenile Firesetter Prevention and Intervention Program

 Firesetter Intervention Workshops

 Are family-oriented processes requiring parent/guardian participation.
-At-risk children, referred by the judicial system, parents/guardians, the county's public school system, counseling agencies or other sources begin the program with an assessment by a licensed psychologist, then move to a workshop targeted to the needs of the child.
-Follow-up surveys and 6-month monitoring process complete the program which has proven highly successful in reducing recidivism.
+At-risk children, referred by the judicial system, parents/guardians, the county's public school system, counseling agencies or other sources may utilize a workshop targeted to the needs of the child.

 Parents / guardians may refer their at-risk child to the Firesetter Intervention Program by contacting their local fire department and requesting a referral form.
 If your municipality is not listed, contact the program at (954) 831-8210.

 Juvenile Firesetter Prevention and Intervention Program operates under the direction of the Fire Chiefs' Association of Broward County and is supported by in-kind services from fire rescue personnel from all municipalities and family services organizations in Broward County.
-This program is currently funded by a grant from the Children's Services Council of Broward County and managed by BSO's Department of Fire Rescue, Fire Marshal's Bureau.
+This program is managed by BSO's Department of Fire Rescue, Fire Marshal's Bureau.

 Translate This Page: